ontola/hextuples/README.md

 Let's encode the following sentence in HexTuples:

-_Tim Berners-Lee, the director of W3C, is born in London on the 8th of juni, 1955._
+_Tim Berners-Lee, the director of W3C, is born in London on the 8th of June, 1955._

 | Subject    | Predicate     | Value | DataType | Language | Graph |
 |---------|----------------|------------|-----|-----|----|